 Now that you have had some major guitar tuning experience, you may have already changed your strings at least once!

-Playing the guitar will also mean guitar maintenance!
+Playing the guitar will also mean some kind maintenance!

 While it seems like rocket science at the start, there are some great videos and information on the internet to help.

 At some point you are going to have to do it.

 Now is a great time to start, and don’t forget to give your guitar a good cleaning too.